AntonVonDelta/FolderAutoCompiler/README.md

 # FolderAutoCompiler
-A tool which "compiles" multiple folders into one for better management
+A tool which "compiles" multiple folders into one for better management.

+The problem with some projects it that they are fragmented among multiple folders.
+You can have files in Kicad project directory, the server code in a C++ projects folder and a test website running in an IIS workspace.
+Now you can combine all those folders easily by using a config file.
+All the specified folders are copied and renamed accordingly.

+Now you can push to git only the compiled folder.

 # How to use it
 Create a file in the same folder as the exe named `repoconfig.txt`.